 The majority of our junior members paddle with their families and as such we are limited on the numbers of juniors we can accommodate at any one time.
 Our philosophy is quality not quantity so when we have capacity we run junior courses to ensure each new intake of juniors get a solid start.

 In between Junior courses we run come and try it sessions throughout the Summer on the River Avon at Pershore to see if juniors want to sign up for an introductory course.
-Please contact the Go Canoeing Co-ordinator to find out when the next come and try it session is on.
-For your reassurance all of our courses are run by British Canoe Union (BCU) qualified coaches and are CRB checked.
+Please contact the Go Canoeing Co-ordinator Contact Us to find out when the next come and try it session is on.
+For your reassurance all of our courses are run by British Canoeing qualified coaches and are DBS checked.

 As many of our activities are away from the base at Pershore we do rely on parents for transportation (including boats) so we often find parents tend to get involved on the water sooner or later.